-The goddess Metis was born to the Titan pairing of Oceanus and Tethys, the god and goddess of freshwater.
-As such, Metis was probably born at a similar time to Zeus and his siblings; Oceanus being brother to Cronus, the father of Zeus.
+The goddess Metis was born to the Titan pairing of Oceanus and Tethys, the god and goddess of fresh water.
+As such, Metis was probably born at a similar time to Zeus and his siblings; Oceanus being the brother of Cronus, the father of Zeus.

 This parentage would make Metis an Oceanid, one of the 3000 daughters of Oceanus.
-Oceanids though, were normally classed as nymphs, minor figures in Greek mythology associated with lakes, springs and wells.
-Metis though was a much more important figure, and would be named as the Greek goddess of Wisdom.
+Oceanids, though, were normally classed as nymphs, minor figures in Greek mythology associated with lakes, springs, and wells.
+Metis though was a much more important figure and would be named the Greek goddess of Wisdom.

 Metis and the Oceanids